Currently, there are two ways to get data from Blender into Panda3D. The most popular is almost certainly the YABEE exporter.

 Option 1: The Egg export Plugins for Blender

 There are several Blender plugins contributed by Panda3D users.

-Chicken is the most recently updated, documented and feature complete exporter for Blender 2.4.
+Chicken is the old and no longer updated, but documented and feature complete exporter for Blender 2.4.
 It supports static meshes and armature animation, materials, vertex colors, alpha textures, tags, object types, etc. It also has advanced features such as automatic invocation of Panda tools (egg2bam, egg-optchar and pview) and Motion Extraction.

 You can find it at http://sourceforge.net/projects/chicken-export/